wck3/Goldstone-Agents/README.md

 # Goldstone-Hub Built with react, node.js, mysql
-## UPDATE 10/2/2023 Goldstone Hub Should be deployed for demonstration within the next 2 weeks

 Goldstone Hub is a user-friendly platform designed for real estate professionals.
 It offers a streamlined experience with the following features: